actions/importer-labs/jenkins/2-audit.md

 The `audit` command will perform the following steps:

 1. Fetch all of the projects defined in a Jenkins server.
-2. Convert each pipeline to their equivalent GitHub Actions workflow.
+2. Convert each pipeline to its equivalent GitHub Actions workflow.
 3. Generate a report that summarizes how complete and complex of a migration is possible with GitHub Actions Importer.

 ## Prerequisites